Transport of localized and extended excitations in one-dimensional electrical lattices: Abstract

 \section{Abstract}

 We study the scattering properties of a bi-inductive electrical lattice consisting of a one-dimensional array of coupled $LC$ units.
 For an initially localized electrical excitation, and in the absence of any impurity, we compute in closed form the mean square displacement of an initially localized electrical excitation for the cases of an infinite and semi-infinite lattice, obtaining a ballistic propagation under very general conditions.
-For the transport of extended excitations, we compute in closed form the transmission coefficient of plane waves across an impurity region, containing a number of side-coupled units, or a single internal impurity with coupling to first-and second nearest neighbors, looking for the presence of Fano resonances (FRs).
+For the transport of extended excitations, we compute in closed form the transmission coefficient of electro-inductive plane waves across an impurity region, containing a number of side-coupled units, or a single internal impurity with coupling to first-and second nearest neighbors, looking for the presence of Fano resonances (FRs).
 For all cases examined, we obtain a closed-form expression for the position of the FR in terms of the relative strengths of the inductive couplings involved.
 For the case of two, identical side-coupled impurities, the position of the single FR turns out to be independent of the relative distance between the two impurities.
-A possible experimental setup to detect these FRs is suggested.

 {\em Introduction}.
 The transport of localized and extended excitations inside a medium is an old, yet all-important problem in numerous areas of science and technology, many of which depend crucially on the ability to create, steer and manage the propagation of excitations.
 Some of these systems obey a discrete dynamics where the usual wave equations are replaced by their discrete versions.
 Examples of these systems include propagation of electrons in crystalline solids\cite{ashcroft,electron,electron2}, propagation of solitons in coupled waveguide arrays\cite{arrays,arrays2,arrays3,arrays4,arrays5,malomed,managment}, exciton propagation in biomolecules\cite{davidov,forster,Hu}, Bose-Einstein condensates in coupled magneto-optical traps\cite{BEC0,BEC,BEC2,BEC3}, magneto-inductive waves in magnetic metamaterials\cite{mm,mm2,mm3} and electrical waves in electrical transmission lines\cite{english,hirota,kuusela0,kuusela,english3,english4,english5}, to name some.